One of the most effective tools in my parenting toolbox is the Giant Cookie Test. Let me tell you about it.

 When Your Child Refuses

 In either case, if the child won’t attempt the task, you have a lot of work to do.
-You have make it possible for the child to do the task.
-You have figure out why it’s so difficult.
+You have to figure out why it’s so difficult for your child.
 You have to identify and teach the missing skills.
 And you have to build the child’s confidence.
 It’s huge.
 You might even need to get help from an occupational therapist or other professional to figure it out.

 When Your Child Can Do It